 Our Aerospace segment serves three primary markets.
 They are the military, commercial transport and business jet markets.
-The Test Systems segment serves the military and defense markets.
-With the addition of ATS in 2014, the Test Systems segment also serves the commercial electronics and semi-conductor markets.
+Our Test Systems segment serves the aerospace & defense and semiconductor markets.

 Important factors affecting our growth and profitability are the rate at which new aircraft are produced, government funding of military programs, our ability to have our products designed into new aircraft and the rates at which aircraft owners, including commercial airlines, refurbish or install upgrades to their aircraft.
 New aircraft build rates and aircraft owners spending on upgrades and refurbishments is cyclical and dependent on the strength of the global economy.
 Once designed into a new aircraft, the spare parts business is frequently retained by the Company.
-With the acquisition of ATS in 2014, future growth and profitability of the test business is dependent on developing and procuring new and follow-on business in commercial electronics and semi-conductor markets as well as with the military.
+With the acquisition of ATS in 2014, future growth and profitability of the test business is dependent on developing and procuring new and follow-on business in the semiconductor market as well as with the military.
 The nature of our test systems business is such that it pursues large multi-year projects.
 There can be significant periods of time between orders in this business which may result in large fluctuations of sales and profit levels and backlog from period to period.